-Speaking as a sociologist, I would agree.
-Specifically, I would name the social decomposition that has occurred in Western civilization over the past half century as the primary contributor to our social ills.
+Surely the social decomposition that has occurred in Western civilization over the past half century must be seen as playing a lead role in contributing to our social ills.
 Historically, such times are marked by a fascination with the occult: magic, witchcraft, astrology, and the like are deceptive substitutes for God.
 It should be stressed that the devil thrives in such an environment.